-So you are all ready for your overseas voluntary placement.
-You’ve got your flights booked, travel insurance sorted, but there is one big problem most volunteers face: What to pack?
-Based on our experiences we created the ultimate pack list for your next volunteer abroad stay!
+So you’re ready to volunteer abroad.
+You’ve got your flights booked, travel insurance sorted, but there’s one problem.
+What on earth to pack when volunteering abroad?
+Don’t worry, we’ve got you covered.
+Based on our experience, we’ve created the ultimate pack list for your upcoming volunteer adventure!

 There is only one way to find out what you really need when travelling: trying, trying, trying!